akshuvo/ocean-extra/readme.txt

 == Changelog ==

 = 1.7.1 =
-- Fixed: oceanwp_login shortcode: logout '404 page not found' error when WooCommerce enabled.
+- Fixed: [oceanwp_login] shortcode: logout '404 page not found' error when WooCommerce enabled.
+- Added: New shortcode to display the modified date on posts and pages: [oceanwp_last_modified]

 = 1.7.0 =
 - Fixed: PHP 8 compatibility with demo import.